We are the regulator for licensed greyhound racing in Great Britain

 We are an independently audited body accredited by UKAS.
 Established in 2009, GBGB replaced the British Greyhound Racing Board and the National Greyhound Racing Club to become a single regulatory body for the sport.

 Our work is funded through voluntary payments made by bookmakers, via the British Greyhound Racing Fund (BGRF), at a determined rate (0.6%) of off-course betting turnover on licensed greyhound racing.
 We also receive money through annual licence fees, as well as through registration and transfer fees.

-The funding we receive goes directly towards delivering vital initiatives through our Greyhound Commitment, which sets out our expectations of how our sport should be run with welfare at its heart.
+The funding we receive goes directly towards delivering vital initiatives through our Greyhound Commitment and long-term welfare strategy ‘A Good Life for Every Greyhound’, which seeks to further promote and protect welfare across all stages of a racing greyhound’s life.
 We are currently reliant on voluntary contributions from bookmakers but need secure, long-term investment to continue to meet these commitments.

 Overseeing governance is the GBGB Board.
 This comprises representatives from across the industry, including track promoters, veterinary experts and specially elected owner and trainer representatives.
 There are also several independent directors who bring vital, wider expertise to the Board.